Lausti98/bsc-recsys/README.md

 * ```$ python -m venv env```
 * ```$ source env/bin/activate```

-Once the virtual enviroment is activated, the requirements is installed by executing:
+Once the virtual enviroment is activated, the requirements are installed by executing:
 * ```$ python -m pip install -r requirements.txt```
 ### 2. Run the experiments
 Place the data folder from ERDA in place of ```./data``` folder.